alljoy1/Project-run_analysis/Project_runAnalysis_Codebook_info.md

-    train is a dataframe containing the combined x, y and subject files for "train" dataset is the combined dataset for all tables, adding the activity name column from the data frame act_labels (activity_labels.txt) dataset2 is the extract of only the measurements on the mean and standard deviation for each measurement dataset5 is the "tidy data" from step 5, an independent tidy data set with the average of each variable for each activity and each subject
+    train is a dataframe containing the combined x, y and subject files for "train" dataset is the combined dataset for all tables, adding the activity name column from the data frame act_labels (activity_labels.txt) dataset2 is the extract of only the measurements on the mean and standard deviation for each measurement ds5 is a temporary dataframe used to hold rearranged dataset prior to aggregation dataset5 is the "tidy data" from step 5, an independent tidy data set with the average of each variable for each activity and each subject

 'R' Functions & Features used